shazz/shazz.github.io/content/blog/ct.md

  - **stealth execution at boot** using an undocumented technique
  - protects itself against overwriting
  - replaces the original **HDV_BPB vector** and **HDV_MEDIACH vector**
- - replicates itself on non executable boosectors (on any drive unit, floppy or not in some cases, which causes the hard fatal drive bug)
+ - replicates itself on non executable bootsectors (on any drive unit, floppy or not in some cases, which causes the hard fatal drive bug)
  - mutates one word at each replication (which serves as an offspring generation counter)
  - activates symptoms after the 20th generation
  - symptoms message is encrypted